FREQUENTLY ASKED QUESTIONS ABOUT PROCESS SERVERS?

 The times a process server is allowed to serve legal papers vary from state/to county.
 In general, process servers serve legal papers from 6 am-10:30 pm.
-However, there are special circumstances in which process servers can serve outside of these times.
+However, there are special circumstances in which process servers can serve outside these times.

 When to hire a process server?

 Generally speaking, you should hire a process server whenever you file legal action.
 The court is always looking for a trusted source of information in order to consider the facts and circumstances related to your case.
-By using a Process server, someone that is over eighteen and not a party to the action, you can ensure the receipt of the legal documents in order to move your case forward.
+By using a Process server, someone over eighteen and not a party to the action, youreceipt of the legal documents to can ensure the move your case forward.